-Methamphetamine (meth or crystal meth) is a powerful stimulant drug that is extremely addictive.
-It chemically resembles amphetamine, a medication prescribed to people with narcolepsy (excessive sleepiness) and ADHD (attention deficit hyperactivity disorder).
-Meth is sold on the street in the form of glossy, bluish-white crystals called speed, ice, blue, or crystal meth.
+Methamphetamine (commonly called “meth” or “crystal meth”) is a powerful illegal stimulant drug that is extremely addictive.
+It is chemically similar to amphetamine, a medication prescribed to people with narcolepsy (excessive sleepiness) and ADHD (attention deficit hyperactivity disorder).
+Illegal meth is sold on the street in the form of glossy, bluish-white crystals under names such as speed, ice, blue, or crystal meth.

 People use methamphetamine by smoking, snorting, injecting, or swallowing the drug.
-The euphoric high produced by meth is rapid in onset but also fades quickly.
+The euphoric high that meth causes is rapid in onset but also fades quickly.
 This means people often use the drug in a “binge and crash” pattern.
 Some addicts continuously binge on methamphetamine (this is called a “run”), where they take the drug every few hours for many days, often giving up sleep and food.
 [1]

-Besides a range of short-term health effects, methamphetamine can lead to serious long-term health complications.
-Also, a meth user can overdose on the drug, leading to serious medical complications, and even death.
+Besides a range of short-term health effects, methamphetamine can also lead to serious long-term health complications.
+In addition, meth users can overdose on the drug, leading to serious medical complications and even death.

 What Does a Meth Helpline Do?

-A methamphetamine helpline is a toll-free telephone number where callers can obtain free information about meth use and addiction.
+A methamphetamine helpline is a toll-free telephone number where callers can obtain free information about meth abuse and addiction.
 Trained staff answer the calls and offer advice, guidance, and support to individuals and families struggling with meth addiction.
-Advisors can answer questions about treatment options and help you understand more about meth rehab facilities.
-If you suspect a loved one may be using or addicted to methamphetamine, you can call the helpline to learn how to recognize the warning signs and symptoms.
+Advisors can answer questions about treatment options and help you understand how meth rehab facilities work.
+If you suspect a loved one may be using meth or is addicted to methamphetamine, you can call the helpline to learn how to recognize the warning signs and symptoms of meth addiction.

-Calls to our meth hotline are free and completely confidential.
-Most hotlines operate 24 hours a day, 7 days a week, including ours.
+Calls to our meth hotline are free of charge and completely confidential.
+Our hotline operates 24 hours a day, 7 days a week, including holidays.
 You can remain anonymous if you don’t feel comfortable giving your name.
-The advisors at our hotline are helpful, knowledgeable, caring, and non-judgmental.
-A meth helpline is therefore a great first step and a continuing source of support for anyone with methamphetamine addiction.
+The advisors who answer calls at our hotline are helpful, knowledgeable, caring, and non-judgmental.
+Our meth helpline is therefore a great first step and a continuing source of support for anyone with a methamphetamine addiction.

 How Can a Methamphetamine Hotline Help Me?

 Individuals and families struggling with meth addiction often have multiple questions on their minds.
-However, because of the stigma attached to addiction, it is not always possible to turn to extended family or friends for help.
-Calling a helpline is like talking to a knowledgeable and helpful friend who can answer your questions and help you decide on the next step.
-Some of the information that a hotline can provide includes:
+However, because of the stigma attached to drug abuse and addiction, it is not always possible to turn to extended family or friends for help.
+Calling a helpline is like talking to a knowledgeable and helpful friend who can answer your questions and help you decide on the next steps.
+Some of the information that a meth hotline can provide includes:

 • Signs and symptoms of meth addiction